Competence center for lived experience and service development (KBT) is aiming to emphasize user involvement in health services and hospitals.

 - Relatives – The service user’s network is involved and motivated to participate in the service user’s recovery process based on his/hers wishes and needs.

-- Service user Council and Panel; Representatives with an advisory function from a service user perspective on health institutions, with a goal to promote communication with, experiences and challenges, for service development and policies.
-A service user council or panel has been established at all health services and many units also have their own council.
+- Service user council/panel/committee/working groups – Representatives with an advisory function from a service user perspective on health institutions, with a goal to promote communication with, experiences and challenges, for service development and policies.
+This takes place at an executive level or in boards in health authorities, departments in health services, planning and working groups in municipalities/counties, quality committees or supervision agencies.

 - Ombudsman – In each county, there is an ombudsman with the role of helping patients and clients who do not get the help or treatment they are in need of.
 Ombudsman acts as a voice for patiens and clients to ensure that rights, safety, needs and interests are met in the health services.